a00908270/masterthesis/thesis.md

 > In short, the microservice architectural style is an approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API.
 These services are built around business capabilities and independently deployable by fully automated deployment machinery.
 There is a bare minimum of centralized management of these services, which may be written in different programming languages and use different data storage technologies. \cite{lewis2014microservices}

 Figure \ref{monolithic_vs_microservice} shows the architectural difference between the monolithic and microservice architecture.
 Monolithic applications bundle user interface, data access layer and business logic together as a single unit.
 In the microservice architecture each task has its own service.
-The user interface puts information together from multiple services.
+The user interface comprises  information from multiple services.

 ![Monolithic Architecture vs. Microservice Architecture \label{monolithic_vs_microservice}](images/monolithic_vs_microservice.png){width=15cm}

 ## Container Orchestration Technologies

 As every single microservice runs as a container, we need a tool to manage, organise and replace these containers.
-Services should also be able to speak to each other and to be restarted if they fail.
+Services should also be able to talk to each other and to be restarted if they fail.
 Services under heavy load should be scaled for better performance.
 To deal with these challenges container orchestration technologies come into place.
 According to a study from 2017 published by Portworx, Kubernetes is the most frequently used container orchestration tool in organizations, followed by Docker Swarm and Amazon ECS. \cite{portworx-2017}

 This section describes the architecture of the mentioned container orchestration technologies and compares them.